cjlyons/dnd-players/character-creation.md

   - **Social Interaction** is for those who thrive on **roleplay, storytelling, and manipulation**.
   - **Combat** is for those who enjoy **tactical challenges, action, and power fantasy**.

 - What type of character do you want to play?
-Get some ideas for the list of traits & quirks below.
+Get some ideas from the list of traits & quirks below.
 - Browse the guides in steps 1-4 below to get ideas on what choices match your play style.

 ### Steps